juergenweb/FrontendForms/README.md

 ```

 * **exactValue**\
   You can check if a value entered inside a text field is exactly the same value as a value given.
+Returns true, if entered value is exactly the value of the second parameter, otherwise false.

 First parameter: validation name / Second parameter: the value that the field must have